 The I, CULTURE Orchestra (ICO) was formed in 2011 by the Adam Mickiewicz Institute, as part of the cultural programme of the Polish Presidency of the EU Council.
-From its very beginnings the Council has focused on culture as a means to deepen the EU’s relationship with the countries of the Eastern Partnership (EaP).

-Gathering together some of the most talented young musicians from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Poland and Ukraine, the twin aims of ICO are to form a great orchestra of international young musicians and to create an outstanding and innovative vehicle for positive cultural and social international development.
+Bringing together some of the most talented young musicians from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Poland and Ukraine, the twin aims of ICO are to form a great orchestra of international young musicians and to create an outstanding and innovative vehicle for positive cultural and social international development.
 In 2011, under conductors Sir Neville Marriner and Pavel Kotla, ICO performed its first international tour to great acclaim in some of Europe’s most prestigious concert halls, including the Berliner Philharmonie, London’s Royal Festival Hall and the Teatro Real in Madrid.
 2012 included a return to the orchestra’s cultural homeland, with concerts throughout the EaP.
 The programme, featuring music by Tchaikovsky, Respighi, Szymanowski and Dvořák, was conducted by up and coming young Venezuelan Ilyich Rivas.
 HarrisonParrott is proud to be working together with I, Culture on its August/September 2013 tour, with performances in Scandinavian and Baltic countries.

 Tutors for the orchestra come from some of the world’s leading orchestras, ensembles and music colleges, including the Philharmonia Orchestra, Moscow Conservatory, Royal Academy of Music, Royal Welsh College of Music and Drama, Venezuela’s El Sistema, and the London Symphony Orchestra.